freenas/freenas-docs/userguide/storage.rst

 #ifdef truenas

-.. note:: A re-key is not allowed if :ref:`Failover` (High Availability) has been enabled and the standby node is down.
+.. note:: A re-key is not allowed if :ref:`Failover` (High Availability) has been enabled and the standby |ctrlr-term| is down.
 #endif truenas

 **Add recovery key:** generate a new recovery key.
 This screen